jonathananders99/Power-BI-Taxi-Data-Analysis/README.md

 ## Description

 This project aims to explore the yellow and green taxi data before, during, and after the COVID-19 pandemic in New York City.
-The analysis includes data from 2018 to 2022 obtained from the official website of the New York City Taxi and Limousine Commission.
+The analysis includes data from 2018 to 2022 obtained from the official website of the New York City Taxi and Limousine Commission, consisting of approximately **300 million** rows of data.

 ## Data Collection